jtrawnicki/toDoListApp/README.md

 # ToDoListApp

 This is my first WEB application project, in which I focus mainly on the backend (Java, Spring, Hibernate, PostgreSQL), but I also take care of the frontend using Bootstrap,Thymeleaf, HTML and CSS.I am constantly developing the project with new functionalities that I am learning.
+The app allows you to create, edit and delete tasks to do and assign them to different categories.

 # Setup
 To run this project, please clone this repository and create a local copy on your computer.